DamoM73/turtle_vid_tute/lesson_4.md

 ### Creating functions

 Let's look at how this works.

-First, we will take all the move pen code and consolidate that in one spot.
-In the code below I have taken the first move pen action (lines `17` to `20` in the previous code) and moved them up to the top (lines `3` to `6`) where I have turned them into a function.
-Adjust your code so that it looks the same.
+1. take all the *move pen code* and consolidate that in one spot
+   - below I have copied the first move pen action (lines `17` to `20` in the previous code)
+   - I have pasted them up to the top (lines `3` to `6`)
+   - I then have turned them into a function
+2. Replace the original code with a call to the function (line `22`).

+Adjust your code so that it looks the same as below:

 ```python
 import turtle